teambit/docs/docs/bit-components/compositions.md

 ## Compositions and storybook

 Storybook is a tool designed for managing stories for design systems as a single project and not optimized for individual components.
-While you can use the storybook extension for Bit (**currently in development**) instead of compositions, compositions are more efficient when managing individual components:
+While you can use the storybook extension for Bit (**currently in development**) instead of or alongside compositions, compositions are more efficient when managing individual components as they:

 * Use the same configuration pipeline and environments.
-* They are rendered using the same build pipelines as the components would during CI.
+* Are rendered using the same build pipelines as the components would during CI.
-* They do not require a separate process to render components.
+* Do not require a separate process or configuration to render components.